nearform/temporal_tables/README.md

 <a name="migrations"></a>

-### Autoincrement version number
+### Auto-increment version number

-There is support for autoincrementing a version number whenever values of a row get updated.
+There is support for auto-incrementing a version number whenever values of a row get updated.
 This may be useful for a few reasons:

 * Easier to see how many updates have been made to a row
 * Adding primary keys to the history table.
 E.g. if the main table has a primary key 'id', it will allow adding a primary key 'id', 'version' to the history table.
 A lot of ORMs expect a primary key